mukhtar-github/MongoDB-Developer-Learning-Path/M220JS: MongoDB for JavaScript Developers/M220JS: MongoDB for JavaScript Developers.md

 We've been specified our *username and password* at this point, then we're going to have a *hostname* of the *SRV record*, then the *database* that we want to authenticate against.
 If we want to specify any other option for the connection, we make this with this string -- we specify them at the end after the *question mark*.
 This option will retry by default if the connection error arises.
 So we set it to *retryWrites=true*.

+To recap, in this lesson, we cover the structure of the *URI string*, and we briefly discuss the reason to use *SRV records*.
+The *URI string* is required to connect your applicaton to *MongoDB*.
+So make sure string is correctly formatted.